Skip to main content

 )

-The get_data_input method retrieves the text data to be split from the component's input, which makes the data available to the class.
+The get_data_input method retrieves the text to be split from the component's input, which makes the data available to the class.
 The build_text_splitter method creates a RecursiveCharacterTextSplitter object by calling its parent class's build method.
 Then, the text is split with the created splitter and passed to the next component.

 Component versions